RyanOatmeal/RyanOatmeal/notes/software_i_am_using.md

 systems but I intend for this to be expanded into a document that also details exactly how I use all of these tools in the near future.

+As a general rule of thumb, if a piece of software that I am using is described in the most recent (POSIX)[https://pubs.opengroup.org/onlinepubs/9799919799/] standard

 ## Text Editing

 I enjoy a terminal based, unix style approach.